Estimating Semantic Alphabet Size for LLM Uncertainty Quantification: Additional implementation details

 \paragraph{Large Language Model (LLM).} \citet{Farquhar2024} classify passage pairs (T1, T2) by invoking OpenAI's \textit{GPT-3.5} endpoint with the following prompt: \begin{promptbox}{Prompt for Entailment Classification} We are evaluating answers to the question \{question\}\\ Here are two possible answers:\\ Possible Answer 1: \{T1\}\\ Possible Answer 2: \{T2\}\\ Does Possible Answer 1 semantically entail Possible Answer 2?
 Respond with entailment, contradiction, or neutral. \end{promptbox}

 Our implementation invokes OpenAI's \textit{GPT-4o-mini} model, due to the sunsetting of \textit{GPT-3.5}.

-\paragraph{Natural Language Inference (NLI).} The BEC approach of \citet{kuhn2023semantic} classifies $(d_i, d_j)$ using a \textit{DeBERTa} model fine-tuned for NLI tasks.\footnote{\url{https://huggingface.co/microsoft/deberta-large-mnli}} Our implementation, used throughout this work, updates the classifier to a fine-tuned NLI model based on Microsoft's newer \textit{DeBERTaV3} \citep{he2021debertav3}.\footnote{\url{https://huggingface.co/cross-encoder/nli-deberta-v3-base}} The NLI classification can be performed with or without the source questions (NLI-Q and NLI-NQ, respectively); in the former, the query is prepended to both $d_i$ and $d_j$ before passing through the NLI model.
+\paragraph{Natural Language Inference (NLI).} The BEC approach of \citet{kuhn2023semantic} classifies $(d_i, d_j)$ using a \textit{DeBERTa} model fine-tuned for NLI tasks.\footnote{\url{https://huggingface.co/microsoft/deberta-large-mnli}} Our implementation, used throughout this work, updates the classifier to a fine-tuned NLI model based on Microsoft's \textit{DeBERTaV3} \citep{he2021debertav3}.\footnote{\url{https://huggingface.co/cross-encoder/nli-deberta-v3-base}} The NLI classification can be performed with or without the source questions (NLI-Q and NLI-NQ, respectively); in the former, the query is prepended to both $d_i$ and $d_j$ before passing through the NLI model.

 \paragraph{Comparison.} To compare the alignment between each clustering method and the human-annotated ground-truth, we measure the Fowlkes–Mallows index (FMI) \citep{fowlkes1983method} and normalized mutual information (NMI) \citep{danon2005comparing, lancichinetti2009detecting}.
-We also consider pairwise agreement (PA), wherein we iterate over pairs of passages, classify each pair as ``entailment'' or ``contradiction,'' based on the clustering results, and report for each method the portion of pairs whose entailment label agrees with that of the human annotator \citep{Farquhar2024}.
-Across metrics, we observe that the NLI method without the inclusion of questions performs roughly similarly to LLM (Table \ref{tab:clustering_performance}).
+We also consider pairwise agreement (PA), wherein we iterate over pairs of passages, classify each pair as ``entailment'' or ``contradiction,'' based on the clustering results, and report for each method the portion of pairs whose entailment label agrees with that of the human annotator (similar to the evaluation done by \citet{Farquhar2024}).
+For some queries, the human annotations assign all responses to the same semantic equivalence class (i.e., $|S|=1$).
+To ensure clustering methods are performant in both $|S|=1$ and $|S|>1$ scenarios, we calculate metrics for each (Table \ref{tab:clustering_performance}).
+Although this paper inherits its BEC semantic clustering strategy from prior work \citep{kuhn2023semantic, Farquhar2024}, we also consider several comparative baselines based on semantic embedding distance.
+In particular, we embed responses using \textit{bge-base-en-v1.5}\footnote{\url{https://huggingface.co/BAAI/bge-base-en-v1.5}} and cluster according to their cosine distances via either density-based spatial clustering of applications with noise (DBSCAN) \citep{ester1996dbscan} with radius parameter $\epsilon=0.05, 0.075, 0.1, 0.15$ or hierarchical DBSCAN (HDBSCAN) \citep{campello2013density}.

+By most metrics, the best alignment with the human labels in each scenario (i.e., $|S|=1$ vs. $|S|>1$) is achieved by a BEC-based strategy (Table \ref{tab:clustering_performance}).
+The baselines using semantic embeddings have the additional limitation of relying on semantic similarity as a proxy for semantic equivalence.
+Among BEC strategies, the NLI variant without the inclusion of questions performs roughly similarly to LLM-based alternative.
 For its comparable performance while limiting costs, we use NLI-NQ throughout this work.